arColm/javascript-miniprojects/README.md

 **admin-dashboard** : admin dashboard to demonstrate css grid principles.

 **library** : page where you can add and remove book elements from a library.
 Practices basic javascript object manipulation principles

+**tic-tac-toe** : website to play tic tac toe. demonstrates basic principles of modules and factory functions.